zubinchopra/portaldocs/portal-sdk/generated/portalfx-no-pdl-programming.md

 If yours is a scenario where your Blade/Part should show the loading indicators in response to some user interaction (like clicking 'Save' or 'Refresh'), read on...

-<a name="defining-blades-and-parts-using-typescript-decorators-a-k-a-no-pdl-no-pdl-faq-when-should-i-use-the-operations-api-to-control-the-blade-part-s-loading-indicator"></a>
+<a name="defining-blades-and-parts-using-typescript-decorators-a-k-a-no-pdl-faq-when-should-i-use-the-operations-api-to-control-the-blade-part-s-loading-indicator"></a>
 #### When should I use the &#39;operations&#39; API to control the Blade/Part&#39;s loading indicator?
 There are scenarios like 'User clicks "Save" on my Blade/Part' where the extension wants to show loading indicators at the Blade/Part level.
 What's distinct about this scenario is that the Blade/Part has already completed its initialization and, now, the user is interacting with the Blade/Part UI.
 This is precisely the kind of scenario for the 'operations' API.

-For no-PDL Blades/Parts, the 'operations' API is `this.context.container.operations`, and the API's use is described [here](portalfx-blades-advanced.md#showing-a-shield-loading-status-in-your-blade).
+For no-PDL Blades/Parts, the 'operations' API is `this.context.container.operations`, and the API's use is described in [top-legacy-blades-template-pdl.md#displaying-a-loading-indicator-ux](top-legacy-blades-template-pdl.md#displaying-a-loading-indicator-ux).
 There is a sample to consult [here](https://df.onecloud.azure-test.net/#blade/SamplesExtension/TemplateBladeWithSettings).

-<a name="defining-blades-and-parts-using-typescript-decorators-a-k-a-no-pdl-no-pdl-faq-how-can-i-save-some-state-for-my-no-pdl-blade"></a>
+<a name="defining-blades-and-parts-using-typescript-decorators-a-k-a-no-pdl-faq-how-can-i-save-some-state-for-my-no-pdl-blade"></a>
 #### How can I save some state for my no-PDL Blade?
 There is a decorator - @TemplateBlade.Configurable.Decorator for example, available on all Blade variations - that adds a `this.context.configuration` API that can be used to load/save Blade "settings".
 See a sample [here](https://df.onecloud.azure-test.net/#blade/SamplesExtension/TemplateBladeWithSettings).